 Outward mobility is very high and this facilitates even more inward mobility as new pupils take the places of children who have left.
+In our current Year 6, just over half of our current pupils were on roll since reception.

 A considerable number of children join the school late as 'inwardly mobile' and leave after only spending a short time at the school.
 This 'churn' in the pupil population can be de-stabilising and can disrupt the learning of the 'non-mobile' children as well as that of the new arrivals and leavers.
-This is however well-managed by the school.
+This is however ultimately well-managed by the school.